schart/meme-game/game/README.md

     POST -> game/room/join-room -> For join a room
         requirements body: RoomId

+    GET ->  game/items/rooms -> For get all rooms
+        requirements token: Access with access key

 **Create room:**
     Before creating the room, we check if the user has the token.
         We get the token from cookies, we check.